Digitization of Scalar Fields for Quantum Computing: 0+1 Dimensional Scalar Field Theory

 with $\beta_k \ =\ 1, 2, ... , n_s$.
 It is interesting to note that this conjugate momentum-space basis may not be optimal in terms of the number of gates in a quantum circuit required to apply the Hamiltonian to any given state.
 Satisfying the NS theorem does not require any particular momentum components to be present in the conjugate momentum-space basis set and, as such, there is freedom to shift each momentum state by the same constant momentum.
 It is convenient to shift each basis state in conjugate momentum space by $\Delta k_{\tilde\phi} = -\delta k_{\tilde\phi}/2$, so that

-which is equivalent to imposing twisted boundary conditions in field space~\cite{Lin:2001zz,Sachrajda:2004mi,Bedaque:2004kc,Briceno:2013hya}, so that the momentum states are symmetrically distributed between the edges of the first Brillouin zone between values of $\pm \frac{\pi}{\delta_{\tilde{\phi}}} \frac{n_s-1}{n_s}$.
+which is equivalent to imposing twisted boundary conditions in field space~\cite{Lin:2001zz,Sachrajda:2004mi,Bedaque:2004kc,Briceno:2013hya}, resulting in $+1$'s in the off-diagonal corners of Eq.~\eqref{eq:PiFD} and momentum states that are symmetrically distributed within the edges of the first Brillouin zone between values of $\pm \frac{\pi}{\delta_{\tilde{\phi}}} \frac{n_s-1}{n_s}$.
 For any choice of basis states spanning conjugate momentum space, the finite-difference operator has matrix elements